Job Title: Food and Nutrition Services (FNS) Specialist

 JOB GOAL

-Responsible for performing specialized duties in one or more areas of Food and Nutrition Services (FNS) management that support school meal programs, including nutrition/wellness, finance/operations, team development, marketing/grants, quality assurance, and/or school support, in accordance with School Board policies and procedures, state regulations, and federal Child Nutrition Program regulations.
+Responsible for performing specialized duties in one or more areas of Food and Nutrition Services (FNS) management that support school meal programs, including nutrition/wellness, finance, team development, quality assurance, and/or culinary operations, in accordance with School Board policies and procedures, state regulations, and federal Child Nutrition Program regulations.

 ESSENTIAL DUTIES & RESPONSIBILITIES